Crofton Park railway station

-Crofton Park is a station on the 'Catford Loop' to Sevenoaks route, between Nunhead and Catford.
-It is in Travelcard Zone 3.
+Crofton Park is a station on the Catford Loop line, between Nunhead and Catford.
+It is in London fare zone 3.

 Crofton Park is in the historic centre of Brockley, in the London Borough of Lewisham and is 7 mi 11 chain measured from London Victoria.

 Facilities

-The station has an automated ticket machine on the overbridge; the station ticket office is open Mon – Fri 0640–1320.
-In 2007 the ticket office was closed at weekends; however recently (mid-2008) the ticket office has been open on Saturdays.
-The Southeastern website in March 2014 advertised ticket office hours as Mon – Fri: 06:40 – 13:20/ Sat – Sun: closed.
+The station has an automated ticket machine on the overbridge.
+The Southeastern website in March 2014 advertised ticket office hours as 06:40-13:20 from Monday to Friday, with the office closed on weekends.

-New level access facilities were constructed to avoid the stairs to the platform (as of 2008).
+New level access facilities were constructed to avoid the stairs to the platform.
 There is now step-free access to platform 1 (northbound) from Marnock Road, and step-free access to platform 2 (southbound) from Lindal Road.
 There is also step-free access to the ticket office on Brockley Road – although it is a few minutes walk from the step free access points.